 - Select Add channel

-- Enter a name & description for your channel.
+- Enter a name and description for your channel.
 You can build a channel around a topic, project, department name, or whatever suits.

 - Select Add.

-Managing Channels: 'Favorite' a channel & Delete a channel
+Managing Channels: 'Favourite' a channel and 'Delete' a channel

-If you have a lot of channels, mark important channels as a favorite to make them easy to find.
+If you have a lot of channels, mark important channels as a favourite to make them easy to find.

-To favorite a channel, select the More channels menu below the channels list, and select the star icon for the channel you want to make a favorite.
+To favourite a channel, select the More channels menu below the channels list, and select the star icon for the channel you want to make a favourite.

-To remove a favorite, select the three dots next to the channel name, and select Remove favorite.
+To remove a favourite, select the three dots next to the channel name, and select Remove favourite.

 Delete a channel from your Teams list